EveHQ-Team/EveHQ-NG/documents/application-startup.use-case.md

 4. User has a single profile.
 Select the profile as the current.
 5. Check if the profile has added characters.
 6. Profile has added characters.
 Select the current character in some way.
+7. SUD clears the navigation history.
-7. Open the character dashboard screen.
+8. SUD opens the character dashboard screen.
-8. The use case ends.
+9. The use case ends.

 ## Alternative scenarios